Freedoms & Responsibilities of Scientists

 - 2006: Committee on Freedom and Responsibility in the conduct of Science (CFRS) established as a merger of SCFCS and SCRES, following a strategic ICSU review

-- 2018: Following the merger of ICSU with the International Social Science Council, a new Committee on Freedom and Responsibility in the conduct of Science will be elected, according to Statute 31 of the new organisation’s statutes.
+- 2018: Following the merger of ICSU with the International Social Science Council, a new Committee on Freedom and Responsibility in Science will be elected, according to Statute 31 of the new organisation’s statutes.

 See also the short history of CFRS and its predecessor organisations, written by the former Committee Secretary Peter Schindler in 2009: